 - 1. Utilization Management to establish precertification and determine clinical appropriateness of requested services. - 2.
 Case Coordination for assistance with complex medical and behavioral health needs. - 3.
-Coordinated Care addresses self-management care needs of members with chronic illnesses. - Rare Condition Management provides assistance with uncommon conditions and is administered by Accordant, a CVS Company.
+Coordinated Care addresses self-management care needs of members with chronic diseases. - 4.
+Rare Condition Management provides assistance with rare conditions and is administered by Accordant, a CVS Company.